 \end{widetext} where the state $\ket{\uparrow_m}$ ($\ket{\downarrow_m}$) corresponds to a Bloch vector that points in the same (opposite) direction as $\vec{B}_m$.
-The volume factors, $V_m$, give the number of states with a given magnetization (i.e., the number of eigenstates of $J_z$ with eigenvalue $m$).
+The volume factors, $V_m$, give the number of states with a given magnetisation (i.e., the number of eigenstates of $J_z$ with eigenvalue $m$).
 Our MARE has the general form shown in Ref.~\cite{Breuer2007} to describe non-Markovian dynamics of $\rho_S$.

 The first term in Eq.~\eqref{genMARE} corresponds to the unitary rotation of the qubit around the field $\vec{B}_m$.
-The second term corresponds to the jumps that increase the magnetization by flipping the system spin down (along the axis defined by $\vec{B}_m$), and the third term describes the jumps that flip the system spin up, decreasing the magnetization.
-Since a spin flip in the system is always accompanied by a change of magnetization by one, the total magnetization
+The second term corresponds to the jumps that increase the magnetisation by flipping the system spin down (along the axis defined by $\vec{B}_m$), and the third term describes the jumps that flip the system spin up, decreasing the magnetisation.
+Since a spin flip in the system is always accompanied by a change of magnetisation by one, the total magnetisation

 is a conserved quantity.
-This implies that each time the system is prepared in an initial state, the magnetization of the environment can change at most by one.
+This implies that each time the system is prepared in an initial state, the magnetisation of the environment can change at most by one.
 When using a single qubit for active reservoir engineering, an iterative protocol is thus crucial to obtain a substantial manipulation of the environment, as depicted in Fig.~\ref{fig:overview}.
 Similar to Ref.~\cite{Riera2021}, the conserved quantity $M$ can be leveraged to solve the MARE analytically.
 Akin to a Lindblad master equation in the secular approximation, the diagonal and the off-diagonal elements of $\partial_t\rho_m$ in the basis $\{\ket{\sigma_m}\},~\sigma = \uparrow,\downarrow$ decouple, and the populations evolve as,